 As customer or employee needs shift, so too should your portfolio strategy and/or hierarchy to reflect them.
 Architecture can pave the way to re-allocating resources, to strengthening certain capabilities, and to elevating customer perceptions – all especially relevant priorities when your industry is getting a makeover.

-2. Your strategy for the future is shifting
+2. Your brand strategy for the future is shifting

 3. Employees have distinctly different ideas of what your brand stands for or is working to accomplish